Skip To Main Content

 Book Foundation Book Drive

-Kindergarten through 2nd grade collect, sort, and personally deliver gently-used books through the Book Foundation to preschool children in underserved neighborhoods.
+K-5th grade students collect, sort, and personally deliver gently-used books through the Book Foundation to preschool children.